-The Clery Act requires the university to include in this report a statement of policy concerning the monitoring and recording through local police agencies of criminal activity in which students engaged at off-campus locations of student organizations officially recognized by the institution, including student organizations with off-campus housing facilities.
+The Clery Act requires the university to include in this report a statement of policy concerning the monitoring and recording through local police agencies of criminal activity in which students engaged at noncampus locations of student organizations officially recognized by the institution, including student organizations with noncampus housing facilities.
 The University does not officially recognize student organizations; rather, the University only registers student organizations.
-With respect to criminal activity in which students engage at off-campus locations of registered student organizations, UTPD officers can and do assist with responding to and investigating student-related incidents that occur in close proximity to campus, consistent with UTPD's written agreement with KPD.
+With respect to criminal activity in which students engage at noncampus locations of registered student organizations, UTPD officers can and do assist with responding to and investigating student-related incidents that occur in close proximity to campus, consistent with UTPD's written agreement with KPD.
 If KPD or the Knox County Sheriff's Office is contacted about criminal activity occurring off campus involving University students, KPD or the Knox County Sheriff's Office may notify UTPD.
-However, there is no official KPD or the Knox County Sheriff's Office policy requiring such notification.
+However, there is no official Knox County Sheriff's Office policy requiring such notification.
 Students in those cases may be subject to arrest and university discipline.
+In the event of the arrest of any individual known to be a UT student, KPD will notify UTPD of said arrest in a manner directed by the Chief of UTPD.
+KPD may be delayed or forego said notification when, in the sole determination of KPD, notification might hinder, interfere with or otherwise jeopardize an ongoing investigation or prosecution.